(This is chapter 27 of my ongoing memoir of the Internet industry.)

 It never occurred to me, during my early years running Literary Kicks, that I could use the site to discuss contemporary literature or current writers.
 There were no lit bloggers around (yet) to compare notes about new books with.
 Literary Kicks had always been about dead writers, about the literature of the past.
 The contemporary fiction scene barely interested me at all.

-It had been better a few years earlier in the late 80s/early 90s, when Paul Auster wrote City of Glass and Nicholson Baker wrote The Mezzanine and Art Speigelman wrote Maus and Donna Tartt wrote The Secret History.
+It had been better a few years earlier in the late 80s/early 90s, when Paul Auster wrote City of Glass and Nicholson Baker wrote The Mezzanine and Don DeLillo wrote White Noise and Art Speigelman wrote Maus and Donna Tartt wrote The Secret History.
 Now in the late 1990s I felt postmodern literature was stuck in a phony phase, a mannered phase, more wrapped up in chic style than moral or intellectual substance.